Country guides

 Tipping

-A service charge of 15 percent is usually added to bills in restaurants and hotels.
-If not, a tip of 10 percent is acceptable; additional tipping is only expected in more expensive hotels.
-Taxi drivers appreciate a small tip for long journeys.
-Baggage handlers, petrol attendants, and assistants can also be tipped a small amount, following common practice.
+A service charge of 10 to 15 percent is often added to restaurant and hotel bills in Kuwait; if not, a tip of around 10 percent is acceptable.
+Additional tipping is usually reserved for more expensive hotels.
+Taxi drivers appreciate a small tip for long journeys or assistance.
+Baggage handlers, petrol attendants, and assistants are typically tipped small amounts, following local custom.

 Health